justinlnx/Backtracking/README.md

 # Backtracking
 SFU CMPT 310 Introduction to Artificial Intelligence Assignment Two: Backtracking Algorithm

-Backtracking algorithm to color maps
+Backtracking algorithm of map colouring

-Input file name: input.txt
+- Input file name: input.txt

-Output file name: output.txt
+- Output file name: output.txt

-Modify the input data in the input file and then run the executable.
+Modify the input data in the input file and then run the executable file.
-The specific format is required for the input data. ie, the data must be in the format given as the test data.
+The specific format is required for the input data. i.e, the data must be in the format given as the test data.
 Any other format of the input file may lead to failure to the program.

 Expected output: